Chillsmeit/FirefoxSmoothScroll/README.md

 # Linux imwheel users:

-**I made a profile to be used alongside imwheel in speed 2 for firefox.**
+**I made a profile to be used alongside imwheel in speed 2 for firefox.
+This is for people that want to use imwheel globally only**

 What is imwheel and how to use it: